Chapter 3. Configuring SSSD to use LDAP and require TLS authentication

 # chmod 600 /etc/sssd/sssd.conf

-Restart and enable SSSD:
+Restart and enable the SSSD service and the

 # systemctl restart sssd oddjobd # systemctl enable sssd oddjobd